No matter the type of content you’re whipping up for your social media platforms, listening and data analytics are the key ingredients.

 Under our social listening tab, you’ll see an instant overview of the top conversations in your landscape.
 By filtering out unnecessary noise, you can evaluate relevant conversations that will help you understand what your audience is thinking and talking about most.
-By staying apprised of what is top of their minds, you avoid the risk of your content coming across as tone deaf.
+By staying apprised of what is top of their minds, you avoid the risk of your content coming across as insensitive.

 For example, if you are a nutritionist and have had great success in the past writing and sharing articles about calorie counting, you might be tempted to keep publishing more of the same (if it ain’t broke, don’t fix it… right?).
 However, if you evaluate the landscape and find that your target customers have switched their focus to talk about a new approach, such as subscribing to a non-restrictive, whole foods diet, they’re unlikely to respond as well to your articles as they may have in the past.
 It’s because of a shift in conversation, or trends, that it’s important to stay up on current events and opinions that directly pertain to your target customer and influence the topics you choose to focus on.
 You have to speak their language and to do that, you have to read what they’re talking about and consuming on a daily basis.